-All of the above-mentioned issues lead to uncertainties in observed trends in extremes.
-In many instances, great care has been taken to develop procedures to reduce the confounding influences of these issues on the data which in turn helps to reduce uncertainty, and progress has been made in the last 15 years (e.g., Caesar et al., 2006; Brown et al., 2008).
+Brown et al., 2008).
 As a consequence, more complete and homogenous information about changes is now available for at least some variables and regions (Nicholls and Alexander, 2007; Peterson and Manton, 2008).
-For instance, the development of global data bases of daily temperature and precipitation covering up to 70% of the global land area, has allowed robust analyses of extremes (c.f., Alexander et al., 2006).
-In addition, analyses of temperature and precipitation extremes using higher temporal resolution data, such as that available in the Global Historical Climatology Network-Daily data set (Durre et al., 2008) have also proven robust on both a global (Alexander et al., 2006) and regional scale (Sections 3.3.1 and 3.3.2).
-Nonetheless, as highlighted above, for many extremes, data remain sparse and problematic resulting in lower ability to establish changes, particularly on a global basis and for specific regions.
+For instance, the development of global databases of daily temperature and precipitation covering up to 70% of the global land area has allowed robust analyses of extremes (see Alexander et al., 2006).
+In addition, analyses of temperature and precipitation extremes using higher temporal resolution data, such as that available in the Global Historical Climatology Network - Daily data set (Durre et al., 2008) have also proven robust at both a global (Alexander et al., 2006) and regional scale (Sections 3.3.1 and 3.3.2).
+Nonetheless, as highlighted above, for many extremes, data remain sparse and problematic, resulting in lower ability to establish changes, particularly on a global basis and for specific regions.